515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 Get Started

-The definition of depreciation is pretty straightforward: A deduction in the value of an asset with the passage of time (due mostly to wear and tear).
+Depreciation is a deduction in the value of an asset with the passage of time (due mostly to wear and tear).

 In terms of accounting, depreciation is useful because it allows you to more accurately calculate the true value of a business asset.